 6 dollars per person.
 Permits are required for day-use in this area.
 Purchase your permit before arriving onsite as internet is spotty in this location.
 Purchase permits here recreation.gov.

 From Kanab, UT take highway 89 east for 38 miles.
 You will turn right onto House Rock Valley Road.
-For 8 miles you will drive on a very scenic but also very slow and bumpy dirt road.
-Most cars should be able to navigate this dirt road just fine in dry conditions.
+For 8 miles you will drive on a very scenic dirt road.
+The dirt road is well kept but might be difficult in rainy conditions.
 From Kanab, the drive will take you about one hour.
 Click here for the map and exact directions from your location.

 3.7 miles round trip.
 When we hiked this trail, it didn’t seem this long to me at all.
 I guess time flies when you are having fun!!!

 For the first mile of this trail, you will walk along a wide streambed between low sandstone cliffs.
 It’s a bit of a boring trail in the beginning, but once you hit the slots, you are in for such a treat.
 Go slow and take your time through the slots.
 Enjoy the beauty of the light streaming in from above and the quiet solitude.
 You will go in and out of slots for about 1/2 mile, and then the cliffs will open up wide.
-This is where Wire Pass and another slot canyon hike called Buckskin Gulch intersect.
+This is where Wire Pass and Buckskin Gulch intersect.
 Make sure to check out the petroglyphs on the wall to your right just before the corner turns.
-You can go up both ways and explore the Buckskin Gulch slots for a bit.
-There is usually water to wade through, and it can get quite deep.
-This is when you turn around and head back the way you came.
+You can go up both ways and explore the beautiful Buckskin Gulch slots canyon.
 Scroll through for tips and additional information.

 It was so cool meeting some cowboys on the trail!

 We ate lunch in this little alcove.